trpc-group/trpc-go/docs/user_guide/server/overview.md

 ## Setting the maximum number of service coroutines

 tRPC-Go supports service-level synchronous/asynchronous packet processing modes.
 For asynchronous mode, a coroutine pool is used to improve coroutine usage efficiency and performance.
 Users can set the maximum number of service coroutines through framework configuration and Option configuration.
-For details, please refer to the service configuration in the [tPRC-Go Framework Configuration](/docs/user_guide/framework_conf.md) section.
+For details, please refer to the service configuration in the [tRPC-Go Framework Configuration](/docs/user_guide/framework_conf.md) section.